The popular Halifax nightlife spot, The Dome has a new dress code and it has several local clients a bit annoyed.

 The Dome posted an infographic with their new dress code regulations on their Facebook page.
 It’s wide reaching and includes white sneakers, white t-shirts and any athletic or baggy clothing.

-Gary Hurst heads Grafton Connor Group, a company that owns several bars in the city, including the Dome.
+Gary Hurst heads Grafton Connor Group, a company that owns several bars in the city, including the Dome and an online horse racing betting platform in Australia.
 When contacted by The Chronicle Herald on Sunday, he avoided questions on the new dress code, saying that someone else representing the company would be better suited to speak to the controversy.

 “The essence is we’re improving and working toward excellence,” Hurst said.